Nathaniel-Fernandes/mage_algorithm_data/README.md

 - test5.R: This file calculates the average time of each CGM sample

-## 4. Functions used to create the plots
+## 4. Functions used to create the plots # TODO:
 The functions used to create the plots can be found in the `graphics_scripts/tests/figures.R` file.
-The plots include
+The plots include a
-  a) a CGM trace with moving averages displayed,
+  a) CGM trace with moving averages displayed,
-  b) a CGM trace with gaps highlighted,
+  b) CGM trace with gaps highlighted,
-  c) a heatmap with the % error of the proposed algorithm based on different combos of short/long MAs,
+  c) heatmap with the % error of the proposed algorithm based on different combos of short/long MAs,
-  d) a boxplot comparing the % errors of the different algorithmse
+  d) boxplot comparing the % errors of the different algorithmse
-  e) a scatter plot comparing MAGE+ with MAGE-
+  e) scatter plot comparing MAGE+ with MAGE-

 For a) and b), the proposed function `iglu::mage()` can return a ggplot with the cgm trace with short/long MAs displayed and gaps highlighted.
 See the [iglu documentation](https://github.com/irinagain/iglu/blob/master/man/mage_ma_single.Rd) for more info.